What is lucid dreaming?

 How do I practice lucid dreaming?

-There are many steps involved in practicing, but generally it’s simple: Keep a dream journal, take a mindful approach, learn and practice the techniques and exercises in the app.
+There are many steps to the practice, but generally it’s simple: Keep a dream journal, take a mindful approach, learn and practice the techniques and exercises in the app.

-Every night, we dream about what matters most to us in life.
+Every night, we dream about what matters most to us.
 Learn to connect with your dreaming mind and engage with this wonderful part of yourself through Mindfulness-Based Lucid Dreaming.

-At first glance, dreams may seem strange and sometimes even disturbing.
-But upon further inspection, dreams reveal genuine insight into our deepest desires and concerns.
-Learn to access and explore this incredible, natural state of consciousness.
+When we record and reread our dreams, we gain insight into our deepest desires and concerns.
+Learn to access and explore this incredible, informative, natural resource.

 Learn more about dreams and lucidity here!